OxygenFramework/Oxygen.jl/README.md

 The `instance` function helps you create a completely independent instance of an Oxygen web server at runtime.
 It works by dynamically creating a julia module at runtime and loading the Oxygen code within it.

 All of the same methods from Oxygen are available under the named instance.
-In the example below we can use the `get`, `@get`, and `serve` by simply using dot syntax on the `app1` variable to access the underlying methods.
+In the example below we can use the `get`, and `serve` by simply using dot syntax on the `app1` variable to access the underlying methods.

 ```julia